Otherkin

 Prevalence & culture

 The community is small, predominantly English-speaking and Western, and concentrated online.
 There is no reliable population estimate.
-The clearest quantitative signal comes from adjacent furry research: surveys summarised on Wikipedia indicate that a sizeable share of furries (often reported in the range of roughly a quarter to nearly half) identify as "less than 100% human," against around 7% of non-furries, which gives a sense of how the broader non-human-identity sentiment distributes rather than a count of otherkin specifically.
-Media coverage tends toward the sensational, but the lived community emphasises peer support and self-acceptance.
+The clearest quantitative signal comes from adjacent furry research: surveys of furry conventions and forums report that a sizeable minority (figures between roughly 25% and 44% across samples) identify as "less than 100% human," against around 7% of non-furries, per the Otherkin article.
+That indicates how broadly non-human-identity sentiment distributes rather than a count of otherkin specifically.
+Media coverage tends toward the sensational, while the lived community emphasises peer support and self-acceptance.

 Variations & related interests